-Many family offices also have wealth planning and ancillary services related to accounting or other financially related activities.
+A number of family offices also have wealth planning and ancillary services related to accounting or other financially related activities.
 Those that offer wealth planning and accounting have lawyers, who advise on trusts and estates or family entities like limited partnerships, as well as accountants on staff.
-Others have professionals focused on a wide array of services from bill pay to aircraft financing and maintenance, depending on the needs of the family members and what services they want to pay for.
+Others have professionals focused on a wide array of services, from bill pay to aircraft financing and maintenance, depending on the needs of the family members and what services they want to pay for.
 The number of professionals employed also depends on the level of insourcing vs. outsourcing.

 A huge benefit of having a family office is the ability to choose the services that the family wants to include.
 Having a dedicated staff and tailoring all services based on one’s interests allows for a truly personalized, integrated client experience.
-The wide range of asset levels of family offices – from $100 million to billions of dollars – coupled with the variety of services found at different family offices and the variation in number of family members served – from just a few to hundreds across multiple generations – has resulted in the oft-repeated phrase, “If you’ve seen one family office, you’ve seen one family office.”
+Family offices offer different services depending on the level of wealth, the number of family members, and the range of generations involved.
+This has resulted in the oft-repeated phrase, “If you’ve seen one family office, you’ve seen one family office.”